Bwc9876/git-from-scratch/index.typ

 ---

-Note that remote refs are _read-only_, we never move them locally.
+Note that remote refs are _read-only_, we never update them locally.
 Remote refs are a way of seeing what the refs were set to the last time we *fetched*.

 To update remote refs from their respective remote, we run the `git fetch` command.
-This will download any needed objects automatically and update the remote ref to point to the latest commit on the server.
+`git fetch` will download any needed objects automatically and update the remote ref to point to the latest commit on the server.

 == Tracking Branches
 <tracking-branches>

 Tracking branches are a config option that let you indicate that a #acc2[local branch] should be kept in sync with a #acc1[remote one] on a specified #acc3[remote].

 #mono[
   [branch "#acc1[main]"] \